 - 1. Successful completion (with minimum grades of C) of 24 credits of college level course work and sophomore standing - 2.
 Successful completion of CMP101 English Composition (or its equivalent) with a minimum grade of B - 3.
-Successful completion of PAR 201 Introduction to Paralegal Studies with minimum grade of C - 4.
+Successful completion of PAR210 Law for Society with minimum grade of C - 4.
 Submission of an application essay - 5.
 Attendance at the orientation seminar